-MIAMI – Today in Aviation, the first version of the Airbus A330 completed its maiden flight in 1992.
+DALLAS — Today in Aviation, the first version of the Airbus A330 completed its maiden flight in 1992.
 Two years later, it would enter service with Air Inter (Lignes Aériennes Intérieures), a semi-public French domestic airline that later merged with Air France (AF).
-The aircraft was followed in 1998 by the slightly shorter A330-200 version followed in 1998.
+The slightly shorter A330-200 version followed in 1998.
 How did the type come about?

-The Airbus A330 is a wide-body aircraft conceived in the mid-1970s as one of several derivatives of the A300, Airbus’s first airliner.
+The Airbus A330 wide-body aircraft was conceived in the mid-1970s as one of several derivatives of the A300, Airbus’s first airliner.
 The company produced the A330 twinjet in parallel with the A340 quadjet.
 With their first orders, Airbus launched both designs in June 1987.

 It was expected that the Airbus A330/A340 offer would replace the Boeing 707 and Douglas DC8, which were ending their dominance of the intercontinental skies.
-The Airbus types were also to be pitted against the McDonnell Douglas DC-10 and Lockheed L1011 Tristar, as the first could hold the same capacity with a fuel saving of 25%.
+The Airbus types were also pitted against the McDonnell Douglas DC-10 and Lockheed L1011 Tristar, as the first could hold the same capacity with a fuel savings of 25%.

 A330 Design and ETOPS Rating

-The A330 and A340 began their lives with the design books known as A300B9 and A300B11, respectively.
+The A330 and A340 began their lives with the design books A300B9 and A300B11, respectively.
 This was later changed to TA9 and TA11, where TA9 stood for twin-aisle.

-The A330 shares its airframe the early A340 variants, having two main landing gear legs instead of three, lower weights, and slightly different lengths.
-In order to increase commonality, both airliners have fly-by-wire controls as well as a comparable glass cockpit.
+The A330 shares its airframe with the early A340 variants, having two main landing gear legs instead of three, lower weights, and slightly different lengths.
+In order to increase commonality, both aircraft have fly-by-wire controls as well as a comparable glass cockpit.

-This would give Airbus an advantage over Boeing in terms of cockpit commonality, which mean shorter transition times for cross-training Crews, for both its narrow and widebody series.
+This would give Airbus an advantage over Boeing in terms of cockpit commonality, which means shorter transition times for cross-training crews for both its narrow and widebody series.

 Additionally, the A330 was the first Airbus airliner to deliver three engines to choose from: the General Electric CF6, the Pratt & Whitney PW4000, or the Rolls-Royce Trent 700.
 With 277 passengers, the A330-300 has a range of 11,750 km or 6,350 nmi, while the shorter A330-200 covers 13,450 km or 7,250 nmi with 247 passengers.